 Step 2: Organize Final Documentation

-Gather all necessary documents such as as-built drawings, warranties, and compliance certifications.
+Gather and arrange all essential documents to create a complete and accessible record.
+Organized documentation not only streamlines the handover process but also serves as proof of compliance.
 Organizing these on a contract register ensures smooth handover and project closure.

 Step 3: Settle Financials